gavinmcfarland/plugma/README.md

 ## Commands

-_When using these with npm run you need to pass the arguments with a double dash `--`, for example `node run dev -- -p`._
+_When using these with npm run you need to pass the arguments with a double dash `--`, for example `npm run dev -- -p`._

 <!-- ### `plugma init`